iamruinous/go-gemini/README.md

 It provides an API similar to that of net/http to make it easy to develop Gemini clients and servers.

+Compatible with version v0.14.3 of the Gemini specification.

 ## Usage

 	import "git.sr.ht/~adnano/go-gemini"